 Caption & Summary: A caption identifies the overall topic of a table and is useful in most situations.
 A summary provides orientation or navigation hints in complex tables.

 Notes: This tutorial provides guidance for creating tables used to display data in a grid.
-This guidance is not applicable to layout tables.
+This tutorial does not apply to tables used for layout.
 As a general rule, tables aren't meant to be used for layout purposes.
 Instead, best practice is to use Cascading Style Sheets (CSS) for visual presentation.

 Why is this important?